 The Bachelor of Science in Applied Mathematics provides students with a thorough knowledge of theoretical and applied mathematics in areas such as calculus, statistics, algebra, geometry and history.
 It gives students an opportunity to develop critical and logical thinking skills, as well their appreciation of the value of mathematics.
-This course of study includes thirty-five (35) credit hours of Foundational Core courses, thirty-eight (38) credit hours in Mathematics Core courses, additional credit hours in a chosen concentration, and credit hours in unrestricted electives to complete the overall 120-hour completion requirement.
-Concentrations can be chosen in the fields of education, science, business, or a combination of science and business.
+This course of study includes thirty-nine (39) credit hours of Foundational Core courses, forty-seven (47) credit hours in the Applied Mathematics major, and credit hours in unrestricted electives to complete the overall 120-hour completion requirement.